 How will you attract and retain customers?
 Your marketing and sales strategy should outline:

-Use realistic numbers and back them up with data.
-If you’re unsure, consider consulting a financial expert to ensure accuracy.
+Use realistic numbers and back them up with data from your market research.
+If possible, consult with a financial expert to ensure accuracy.